Italian Pizza Crust Recipe

 Gluten-Free Options

-• Chickpea Flour Crust: Another gluten-free option is using chickpea flour as a substitute for regular flour.
-This alternative gives your pizza crust a nutty flavor and a slightly denser texture.
+- Chickpea Flour Crust: Another gluten-free option is using chickpea flour as a substitute for regular flour.
+This alternative gives your pizza crust a nutty flavour and a slightly denser texture.

 Whether you prefer traditional or gluten-free options, experimenting with different types of Italian pizza crusts can excite your homemade pizzas.
 So go ahead, get creative in the kitchen, and enjoy your slice of innovation!